 Some homeowners apply masking or duct tape to their windows in preparation for a hurricane.
 The fact is, tape will do nothing to help preserve your windows or protect your home.
 There are far better things to spend your time on when preparing for a hurricane.

 Unlike older windows made of plate glass, modern safety windows are much safer with respect to shattering into sharp pieces.
 They are also much stronger.

 Most windows are coated in clear acrylic or plastic that holds the pieces together should the window get struck with an object.
-The glass still shatters, but remains trapped between the plastic coatings.
-In addition, the glass breaks into small round pieces that do not have any sharp edges.
-Applying tape to this type of window is of no benefit.
+The glass still shatters, but remains trapped between the plastic coatings, much like the windshield on a car.
+The glass also breaks into small round pieces that do not have any sharp edges.
+Applying tape to these types of window offers no additional benefit.

 Tape in no way strengthens the windows either.
 It’s simply too flimsy.
 I suppose one could apply multiple layers of duct tape, but there are much better solutions for protecting the windows.
 Not to mention, removing the tape after the storm has passed would be one heck of a chore.

 There are high-impact windows that can offer some resiliency.
 Pella offers a window with a strong polymer sandwiched between two sheets of glass.
 This strengthens the window such that it can withstand a wood 2×4 impact at 50 feet per second, or 34 mph.
 Many manufacturers offer similar solutions.

 But aside from bullet proof glass, I’m not sure there is any glass window that can withstand the fury of a hurricane.
 Covering the window is often the best solution.

 Plywood can offer pretty good protection, and it’s usually one of the first items to run out of stock in the days leading up to a hurricane’s arrival.
 It will stop small airborne debris from damaging the windows, increase the likelihood the window will remain intact throughout the storm and help stop the wind and rain from entering your house.